Employees who suffer from chronic conditions may have to see their doctors regularly. Under the

-Recent case: Yajaira Strohl worked for a day care center and suffered from migraine headaches.
-She notified her supervisor that she would need to take a day off for a doctor’s appointment the following month, and her request was approved.
+Recent case: Yajaira Strohl, a day care worker, suffered from migraine headaches.
+She requested (and was granted) a day off for a doctor’s appointment the following month.

-The day before her appointment, her employer told her she had to come to work.
-If she didn’t, she would be fired.
-Strohl went to her appointment anyway and then sued, alleging interference with her right to take for a serious health condition.
+The day before her appointment, her boss told her she had to come to work the next day.
+If she didn’t, she’d be fired.
+Strohl went to her appointment anyway, was fired and then sued, alleging interference with her right to take .

-The day care center argued there was nothing urgent about Strohl’s appointment; therefore she wasn’t protected by the FMLA.
-Letting her take the day off, reasoned her employer, would convert the FMLA into a general sick leave plan for employees with chronic conditions.
+The day care center argued there was nothing urgent about Strohl’s appointment, so the absence wasn’t protected by the FMLA.

 Like what you've read? ...Republish it and share great business tips!